intentkit/IntentKit/README.md

 Contributing
 ------------
-At this point, the best way you can help out with `IntentKit` is honestly to just use it in your applications and submit pull requests for your apps' URL schemes.
-That being said, any other contributions are welcome!
-Tests and documentation via appledocs are heavily encouraged for new code.
+All contributions are welcome!
+If you want to help but don't know where to begin, adding in support for a new third-party application can be a great way to get started (it typically doesn't require writing any code).

+Tests and documentation are heavily encouraged for new code.
+We use [appledoc](http://gentlebytes.com/appledoc/) for documentation and [Specta](https://github.com/specta/specta)) for tests.

 Roadmap